 Serrin Turner of Latham & Watkins LLP secured a groundbreaking decision in April dismissing a class action against the online game developer Zynga with a novel application of US Supreme Court precedent that could extend to other data breach cases.

-Serrin Turner is a member of the firm’s Data Security & Privacy Practice, Complex Commercial Litigation Practice, and White Collar Defense & Government Investigations Practice.
+Serrin Turner is a member of the firm’s Privacy & Cyber Practice, Complex Commercial Litigation Practice, and White Collar Defense & Government Investigations Practice.

 A former federal prosecutor, Mr. Turner is an experienced trial and appellate lawyer who represents and advises clients on a wide range of cybersecurity and privacy-related matters, including: